Debt Collection & Debt Collection Scams

 The FDCPA covers the collection of personal, family, or household debts, but it does not relate to debts incurred through ownership or operation of a business.

-- Debt Collectors and their Contact with Consumers: A debt collector may not call you before 8 am or after 9 pm, unless you agree to it.
+Debt Collectors and their Contact with Consumers: A debt collector may not call you before 8 am or after 9 pm, unless you permit them to do so.
 And they may not call you at work if they have been notified orally or in writing that you may not receive calls at work.

 Debt collectors who call consumers at work are the source of many consumer and employer inquiries, so it is important to reiterate – in order to stop receiving calls from debt collectors at work, you or your employer should inform the debt collector by phone, followed up with notification by certified mail, return-receipt requested, that such calls are prohibited.
 Keep the return receipt for your records, and if they contact you at work after you provided this notification, report the debt collector immediately!